Waddle-x-Nk/fyp-Assettracker-inv/README.md

 # Features
 - User Authentication: The system allows users to register, login, and manage their accounts securely.
 - Asset Management: Users can add, update, and delete assets from the inventory.
+- Asset Assignment: Admins can assign and reassign assets to employees
 - Asset tracking: Assets could be assigned to employees
 - Search and Filtering: The system provides search and filtering capabilities to easily find specific assets based on their names.